Azure/Strata2018/README.md

 Provision a CentOS Linux Data Science Virtual Machine; the size "Standard_DS12_v2" works well: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm?tab=Overview

-Log in to JupyterHub by pointing your web browser to https://hostname:8000 (be sure to use https, not http, and replace "hostname" with the hostname on the slip of paper you received when arriving at the Tutorial).
+Log in to JupyterHub by pointing your web browser to https://hostname:8000 (be sure to use https, not http, and replace "hostname" with the hostname or IP address of your virtual machine).
 Please disgregard warnings about certificate errors.

 Open a bash terminal window in JupyterHub by clicking the New button and then clicking Terminal.